-- He met with a number of notable literary figures in America while traveling, including, Oliver Wendell Holmes and Walt Whitman.
+- He met with a number of notable literary figures in America while traveling, including Oliver Wendell Holmes and Walt Whitman.

-- He published ‘The Happy Prince and Other Tales’ and ‘The Picture of Dorian Gray’ in 1888.
+- He published The Happy Prince and Other Tales and The Picture of Dorian Gray in 1888.

-- In 1895 he was convicted for “gross indecency”.
+- In 1895 he was convicted of “gross indecency.”

 - He died in 1900 of an ear infection that had been contracted and untreated in prison.

 - ‘The Ballad of Reading Gaol’ is most certainly Wilde’s most famous poem.
-It is long and considered to be his last great work before his death. throughout the winding and hauntingly rhythmic stanzas, Wild describes the life and death of a prisoner who “killed the one he loved”.
-This character, based around a real man (Charles Thomas Wooldridge) is hanged while the other men watch.
+It is long and considered to be his last great work before his death.
+Throughout the winding and hauntingly rhythmic stanzas, Wild describes the life and death of a prisoner who “killed the one he loved.”
+This character, based around a real man (Charles Thomas Wooldridge), is hanged while the other men watch.

-- ‘Apologia’ is, as many of Wilde’s poems are, based around love.
+- ‘Apologia’ is, as many of Oscar Wilde’s poems are, based around love.
 The poem contains statements directed at the speaker’s lover.
 He tells this person of all the things he’d do for them.
 This includes selling his ambition and giving himself over to sorrow.
 He would do whatever it takes.

-- ‘Requiescat’ takes its name from something that is spoken to the dead. this makes a great deal of sense when one starts reading the poem and they come to understand that the speaker believes he can talk to his lover after they are gone.
+- ‘Requiescat’ takes its name from something that is spoken to the dead.
+This makes a great deal of sense when one starts reading the poem, and they come to understand that the speaker believes he can talk to his lover after they are gone.
 He expresses his fear that any heavy walking or loud talking near her gravesite is going to disturb her slumber.
-He eventually concedes that this is not the case, she can hear nothing.
+He eventually concedes that this is not the case; she can hear nothing.

-- ‘Her Voice’ is the companion piece of another popular poem by Oscar Wilde called ‘My Voice’.
-It is the longer of the two and speaks about a symbolic garden, eternity, and the consolation she takes in the fact that she still has her beauty and he, his “Art” when they part.
+- ‘Her Voice’ is the companion piece of another popular poem by Oscar Wilde called ‘My Voice.’
+It is the longer of the two and speaks about a symbolic garden, eternity, and the consolation she takes in the fact that she still has her beauty and he, his “Art,” when they part.

-As a young child, Wilde attended Portora Royal School where he was first introduced to Greek and Roman studies, a passion that would stay with him his entire life.
+As a young child, Wilde attended Portora Royal School in Enniskillen, where he was first introduced to Greek and Roman studies, a passion that would stay with him his entire life.
 He was a bright child and often won awards.

 After graduating from Magdalen, Wilde moved permanently to London.
 In 1881 he published his first collection, Poems.
-The next year Wilde toured America giving a total of 140 lectures in nine months.
-He met with a number of notable literary figures while traveling, including, Oliver Wendell Holmes and Walt Whitman.
+The next year Wilde toured America, giving a total of 140 lectures in nine months.
+He met with a number of notable literary figures while traveling, including Oliver Wendell Holmes and Walt Whitman.

-After returning home he continued to lecture, traveling through England and Ireland until 1884.
-It was during this time that Wilde established himself as a leader of the “aesthetic movement,” or the idea that one should live by a set of beliefs advocating beauty as having its own worth, rather than as a tool of promotion for other viewpoints.
+After returning home, he continued to lecture, traveling through England and Ireland until 1884.
+It was during this time that Wilde established himself as a leader of the “aesthetic movement,” or the idea that one should live by a set of beliefs advocating beauty as having its own worth rather than as a tool of promotion for other viewpoints.